Tyson Ward: High school career

 Ward attended Tampa Prep, where he was frequently overshadowed by his teammate, Juwan Durham.
-As a junior, Ward scored 21 points to lead Tampa Prep to a 56-41 victory over Seffner Christian in the Class 3A, District 7 final.
+As a junior, Ward scored 21 points to lead Tampa Prep to a 56–41 victory over Seffner Christian in the Class 3A, District 7 final.
 During their senior season, Durham tore his ACL, and Ward was counted on for more scoring.
-Ward contributed 31 points in a 73-70 loss to Windermere Prep in the Class 3A region final.
+Ward contributed 31 points in a 73–70 loss to Windermere Prep in the Class 3A region final.
 He averaged 16.4 points, 7.4 rebounds, and 4.2 assists per game.
 Ward was named to the first-team All-State.
 He was mainly recruited by Coastal Carolina and Charleston Southern, but was impressed by North Dakota State coach David Richman during a recruiting visit in March 2016 and committed to the Bison.

 College career

 Ward scored a freshman season-high 22 points in an overtime loss to IUPUI.
 He averaged 5.8 points and 3.1 rebounds per game as a freshman at North Dakota State.
 As a sophomore, Ward averaged 11.8 points, 5.9 rebounds, and 2.6 assists per game.
-Ward scored 15 points and grabbed seven rebounds in a 73-63 win over Omaha in the Summit League Tournament Championship and was named to the All-Tournament Team.
+Ward scored 15 points and grabbed seven rebounds in a 73–63 win over Omaha in the Summit League Tournament Championship and was named to the All-Tournament Team.
 He followed up this performance by scoring 23 points in a 2019 NCAA Tournament First Four win over North Carolina Central.
 Ward averaged 12.4 points, 6.2 rebounds, and 2.3 assists per game as a junior.
 Coming into his senior season, Ward gave up using social media to focus on academics and basketball.
-On February 29, 2019, he scored a career-high 29 points shooting 4-of-4 from three-point range in an 87-67 win over Omaha.
+On February 29, 2019, he scored a career-high 29 points shooting 4-of-4 from three-point range in an 87–67 win over Omaha.
 As a senior, Ward averaged 16.9 points and 7.2 rebounds per game.
 He was named to the First Team All-Summit League and All-District 12 Second Team by the National Association of Basketball Coaches.
-Ward helped North Dakota State finish 25-8 and win the Summit League regular season and tournament championship.
+Ward helped North Dakota State finish 25–8 and win the Summit League regular season and tournament championship.
 He finished his college career as the only player in program history with more than 1,500 points, 700 rebounds and 250 assists.

 Professional career

 On July 28, 2020, Ward signed with s.Oliver Würzburg of the Basketball Bundesliga.

-On June 29, 2021, he has signed with Telekom Baskets Bonn of the Basketball Bundesliga (BBL).
+On June 29, 2021, he signed with Telekom Baskets Bonn of the Basketball Bundesliga (BBL), coached by Tuomas Iisalo.
+In his second season with the Germans, Ward won the 2022-23 Basketball Champions League.

+On July 19, 2023, he followed coach Iisalo and signed with Paris Basketball of the LNB Élite.
+Ward won the 2023-24 EuroCup with the Parisians, earning the team a spot in the 2024-25 EuroLeague.

+On 27 June 2025, Ward signed with Greek team Olympiacos of the EuroLeague.
+Olympiacos paid €300,000 for contract buyout to Paris.